 Amniocentesis involves the examination of cells in the amniotic fluid, the fluid that surrounds the fetus.
 The cells in the amniotic fluid originate from the baby, making the chromosomes representative of those that can be found in the baby.
 Amniocentesis is completed using a thin ultrasound-guided needle to remove a small amount of amniotic fluid.
 Following the Amniocentesis, the patient may experience slight abdominal discomfort.
 If Amniocentesis is completed in order to diagnose the risk of Down syndrome, results are available within 2 to 3 days.
 For other rare conditions, results may take longer.
 Your physician will keep you informed as to when you can expect to receive the results of your Amniocentesis.

-For more information on the fetal medicine services provided by the physicians at Fakih IVF Fertility Center or to ask any questions you may have, book an appointment with Dr. Michel Khalil or Dr. Samer Cheaib at Fakih IVF Fertility Center today.
+For more information on the fetal medicine services provided by the physicians at Fakih IVF Fertility Center or to ask any questions, you may book an appointment with Dr. Samer Cheaib or Dr. Maysarah Alawneh at Fakih IVF Fertility Center today.